Distribution of non-Gaussian states in a deployed telecommunication fiber channel: State generation and characterization

-For generating \SI{1550}{nm} kitten states, we follow a similar approach to that of several of the earlier works mentioned above.
-Our experimental setup is outlined in Fig.~\ref{fig:setup}a and described in some detail in the following, while a complete account is provided in \cite{Breum2020}.
-The laser source is an NKT Photonics Koheras Basik X15 amplified by an erbium-doped fiber amplifier, whose output is frequency-doubled to \SI{775}{nm} in a separate second-harmonic generator (SHG).
-Squeezed states are produced in an optical parametric oscillator (OPO), which is identical to the SHG.
-It consist of a \SI{15}{mm} long periodically-poled KTP crystal in a bow-tie shaped ring cavity.
-The OPO has a free-spectral-range (FSR) of \SI{1.0}{GHz}, a half-width-half-max bandwidth of \SI{8.0}{MHz}, a pump threshold power of $\sim$\SI{800}{mW}, and an escape efficiency of 97\%.
-Details about the squeezed light setup can be found in \cite{Guo2020,Breum2020}.
-In this experiment, we inject a relatively weak pump of \SI{50}{mW}.
-A single photon is subtracted by reflecting a small fraction of the squeezed state on a highly asymmetric beam splitter (97/3) and detecting the presence of a single photon with a photon counter.
-Due to the broad phase-matching bandwidth of the nonlinear process, the output of the optical parametric amplifier is highly spectrally multimode, so a pair of optical filters is used to select only the central, degenerate mode prior to the photon detection.
+A photon is subtracted by reflecting a small fraction of the squeezed state on a highly asymmetric beam splitter (97/3) and detecting the presence of a single photon.
+Due to the broad phase-matching bandwidth of the nonlinear process, the output of the optical parametric amplifier is spectrally highly multimode, so a pair of optical filters is used to select only the central, degenerate mode prior to the photon detection.
 The first filter is a standard narrow-band free-space Fabry-Perot cavity with a bandwidth of \SI{78}{MHz} and an FSR of \SI{125}{GHz}.
 After coupling to single-mode fiber, the second filtering is done by a \SI{100}{GHz} DWDM (dense wavelength division multiplexing) filter.
 In combination, they efficiently select only the central mode at \SI{1550.12}{nm} of the frequency comb emitted from the squeezing cavity.
 The photon counter is a fiber-coupled superconducting nanowire single photon detector (SNSPD) based on a NbTiN-nanowire cavity stack operating at \SI{2}{K} \cite{Miki2013,Yamashita2013}.
 Upon the absorption of a photon, a voltage pulse is formed and subsequently amplified and sent through a discriminator to produce a clear signal to be used as trigger for the quantum state tomography.
 We measure a photon detection efficiency of around 60\% and typical dark count rates in the \qtyrange[range-units=single]{10}{50}{Hz} range.
 The total transmission through the two filters (and an acousto-optical modulator, see below) is around 30\%, resulting in a total efficiency of the trigger channel of about 20\%.